-Written by Mathias Schandel
+Written by Matthias Schandel

 At the end of January this year, the Michlers generously sent me to Paris, France, to study with the florist Catherine Muller for one week.
 The course I attended was all about garden-style floral design.
 At Michler’s, we strive to imitate the gardens in which we surround ourselves.
 My goal for the course was to learn new ways to establish that connection to nature, to discover a new way of looking at things.